xmos/sw_usb_audio/README.rst

 - MIDI input/output (Compliant to USB Class Specification for MIDI devices)

-- DSD output (Native and DoP mode) at DSD64 and DSD128 rates
+- DSD output ("Native" and DoP mode) at DSD64 and DSD128 rates

 - Mixer with flexible routing

 - Simple playback controls via Human Interface Device (HID)

-- Support for operation with Apple devices (requires software module sc_mfi for MFI licensees only - please contact XMOS)

 Note, not all features may be supported at all sample frequencies, simultaneously or on all devices.
 Some features also require specific host driver support.